-These 10 secrets of a happy mom are ones that I have realized over the years… with four young kids, I have come to understand that it boils down to me and how I perceive things.
+These 10 secrets of a happy mom are ones that I have realized over the years… with four young kids, I have come to understand that being a happy, stress-free parent boils down to how I perceive things.
 Today I am sharing these secrets with you…

 - Do your kids see that you ENJOY being their mom?

 - Do they see you SMILE when you are with them?

 - Do your kids see you LAUGHING & being stress-free?

 If you read my post on the #1 that kids said that they want most from their parents, it will come as no surprise that being stress-free is the key to a parent’s happiness, as well

 I try to follow in the footsteps of my own mom.
 She is such a happy person because she loves her family.
 So much like my grandma.
 I have wanted to be a mother for as long as I can remember and although it can be stressful, there are so many ways to minimize that stress and maximize your happiness.